We are a small family operation located in Fort Mohave Arizona.

 We also appreciate any donation and directly use it to purchase beehive boxes and equipment to care for the bees which then server our local community.

-Donations and payments can be made using the payment methods above.Currently we service Fort Mohave, Mohave Valley, and parts of Bullhead City Arizona.
+πΊοΈ Currently we service Bullhead City, Fort Mohave, and Mohave Valley Arizona.
 We are a small family, and only have the resources to service our local area, but feel free to call if you have questions or are close by, on occasion we may be able to help.
-On occasion we are able to service Golden Valley and even as far as the Lake Havasu area.

-As each and every structural removal is different, we offer a reasonable cost inspection service to assess your situation personally.
+As each and every situation and structural removal is different, we offer a reasonable cost inspection service to assess your situation personally.
 After inspection we can then provide you with details and a removal quote.
 The cost of the inspection is deducted from the removal.
 Please call or text for more information.

-Yes, however every situation is different, and any charges will be stated up-front.
-A donation of any amount always helps our efforts as there is time, equipment, and beehive boxes required to relocate the bees.
-If your situation requires extra time and effort or poses extra challenges to access the bee colony we can give you a quote.
+Accessing the hive may pose certain challenges.
+We have the specialty equipment as well as general construction equipment and tools to handle them.
+If your situation requires extra time and effort or poses extra challenges to access the bee colony we will explain and provide a removal quote.
 In this case we will be upfront and honest about your situation and ensure you are comfortable prior to any efforts on our part.

 Again, every situation is a bit different but here is a general idea:

-Next, after speaking with you we will generally pack the truck up with everything we think we may need for the job.
+π§° Next, after speaking with you we will generally pack the truck up with everything we think we may need for the job.
 This includes protective gear such as suits, veil, gloves.
 Also equipment such as a smoker, and several other items including a ladder, tools, and other miscellaneous items.
+Then we drive to your location, which can range in time and distance.
+Once there we find a suitable place to set up and suit up for inspection.
+We gather our protective gear and inspection equipment depending on the situation.

 The inspection can be as simple as 'looking over' the area in the case of a simple swarm on a branch, or as complicated as using ladders, step stools, drills, saws, or other tools and inspection cameras to get a proper understanding of the hive location and size.
 Even with our best efforts sometimes it can be challenging to fully assess the scope of a hive and extent of it's size.